 - Segment - Used for reporting and segmentation.

-- The fund selected will act as the parent fund.
+- The fund selected will act as the parent fund, also known as the master fund.
 In financial reports, the two funds will be rolled into one line item with the parent fund shown on the report.

 - Do not establish this connection while in training; it will be a post-live item if needed.

-- Anonymous - If checked, when grants are made from this fund, the check will show anonymous and the fund name will populate as Anonymous in the grant letter.
-The fund will appear on the Online Donation Portal as Anonymous, and fund name will appear as Anonymous in some reports.
+Anonymous - If checked, when grants are made from this fund, the check will show anonymous and the fund name will populate as Anonymous in the grant letter.
+The fund will appear on the Giving Hub as Anonymous, and fund name will appear as Anonymous in some reports.

 - There is no system functionality tied to this setting.